no-day/create-fp-ts-lib/README.md

 This provides a nice out of the box compatibility.
 However, fp-ts is most powerful and composable if special purpose libraries follow some conventions.
 The [fp-ts ecosystem](https://gcanti.github.io/fp-ts/ecosystem/) is still relatively small. `create-fp-ts-lib` helps you to bootstrap libraries that follow common fp-ts coding, documentation and testing patterns.

 This is the main goal of this project.
 However it may be useful to create any other TypeScript library as well.
+Currently nothing inherently fp-ts specific is generated, except from a peer dependency.
+But this may change in the future.

 ## Getting started